 We still don’t know who originally designed Crowborough Beacon, but the club recently acquired a rare book, written by Bernard Darwin and published in 1926, entitled “The Crowborough Beacon Golf Club Ltd”.
 In this book, Darwin refers to ‘ingenious’ work that Dr Alister MacKenzie had carried out at the club.
 Apparently the Dr redesigned eight Crowborough holes and the club has now officially been added to the worldwide list of clubs associated with the famous architect.

-There are similarities between Crowborough and its delightful near neighbour, Royal Ashdown Forest, with spectacular views across the treetops and springy heathland/moorland turf.
+There are similarities between Crowborough and its delightful near neighbour, Royal Ashdown Forest, with spectacular views across the treetops and springy but firm heathland/moorland turf.
 There are, however, bunkers at Crowborough that punctuate an otherwise natural landscape.

 Accuracy, rather than length, is all-important.
 The course measures a little over 6,200 yards but finding the right position on the fairways is easier said than done, and hitting the small greens is also a challenge.
 Crowborough has many fine holes, but the signature hole is a par three called “The Speaker”.
 Measuring 190 yards from the back tees, the tee-shot must be struck across a gully, whilst avoiding a large, threatening pit that lurks to the left of the green.